AdobeDocs/workfront.en/help/classic/workfront-library/content-management/basics/access-content.md

 product-area: documents
 navigation-topic: library-basics
 title: Access content in Workfront Library
-description: Depending on your access level, you can access content in the following areas of Workfront Library:
+description: Depending on your access level, you can access content in the following areas of Workfront Library - EDIT ME.
 ---

 # Access content in Workfront Library